Ve-Jo/eleazar/README.md

 **Eleazar** is a multifunctional Discord bot featuring AI capabilities (text transcription, image generation, chatting), games, economy system, music playback, counting games, and image filters.

+The main reason why this project is unique because of the vision how the things has to be looking.
+Its easy to use, has a lot of features and unique styling.

+It supports localization to English, Ukraine and Russian.

 <img width="3056" height="1127" alt="Frame 69" src="https://github.com/user-attachments/assets/66a1bc5e-9c66-43a1-88f6-d8fc32bd8c26" />

 <img width="2718" height="2573" alt="Frame 37" src="https://github.com/user-attachments/assets/3b60ad87-eb77-445d-85e8-50896755b335" />